desmat/playground/README.md

 # playground

-A collection of small apps and projects to play around with miscellaneous tech and techniques
+A collection of small apps and projects to play around with miscellaneous tech and patterns.

 ## Pub Space